pandemic-patch/zeemz-ann/README.md

 ## License

-*Zeemz: The Versipisces Secret* is Copyright (c) 2018 - 2020 Monique Finley.
+*Zeemz: The Versipisces Secret* is Copyright (c) 2018 - 2020 Monique Finley and Jennifer Landry.
+All Rights Reserved. <br />
+*The Pu'Shing Bhu'Tons 'Verse* (c) 2015 - 2020 Monique Finley and Jennifer Landry.
 All Rights Reserved. <br />
 "Poseidon Knows" is Copyright (c) 2016 - 2020 Monique Finley.
 All Rights Reserved. <br />
 *The Pu'Shing Bhu'Tons Series* is Copyright (c) 2015 - 2020 Monique Finley.
 All Rights Reserved. <br />